Earthquake Preparedness: Oregon to receive $388,463 for Cascadia Subduction Zone planning

 The funds are being allocated through the Federal Emergency Management Agency’s (FEMA) FY2021 Regional Catastrophic Preparedness Grant Program.
 Oregon will receive $388,463 to support the development of a comprehensive logistics and supply chain management plan in the event of a Cascadia Subduction Zone earthquake.

-The grants are highly competitive.
+The grants are highly competitive, according to a release from the democrats.
 Oregon is one of 15 state and local governments to be selected among 22 eligible applications.

 “If a major earthquake hits along the Cascadia Subduction Zone, thousands could be killed and Oregon would suffer billions in economic damages,” Oregon U.S. Rep. DeFazio said.